Melody12020831/Notebook/docs/Computer_Science/CA/homework.md

     A large multimegabyte L3 cache can take tens of cycles to access because of the long wires that have to be traversed.
 For example, it may take 20 cycles to access a 16 MB L3 cache.
 Instead of organizing the 16 MB cache such that every access takes 20 cycles, we can organize the cache so that it is an array of smaller cache banks.
 Some of these banks may be closer to the processor core, while others may be further.
 This leads to nonuniform cache access (NUCA), where 2 MB of the cache may be accessible in 8 cycles, the next 2 MB in 10 cycles, and so on until the last 2 MB is accessed in 22 cycles.
 What new policies can you introduce to maximize performance in a NUCA cache?

 ??? note "answer"
+    1. Record the frequency of access or the most recent access time for each cache block.
+Blocks of high-frequency access are gradually migrated to the nearest bank.
+Blocks that have not been accessed within the period are migrated to the remote bank to free up near-end space.

+    2. Each bank maintains the tags of the local block, reducing the delay of global tag lookup.
+Send requests to multiple banks at the same time and take advantage of physical distribution to reduce response times.

 ---